 Wan Ja Shan / 萬家香 is what happens when your love for Soy Sauce becomes a delicious obsession.

 Almost 75 years ago, our founder, Wen Hwa-Wu went a little over the foodie deep end.
-Some people fall for a girl.
-Wu fell for Sauce.
+Some people.
 Under the tutelage of Buddhist Monks, he crafted an heirloom recipe that we still use to this day.

 Our company’s name literally translates as “The Aroma of 10,000 Houses,” because it was whispered that you could smell Wu’s sauce from miles away.
 You could consider this an insta-hit!
 Soon after, Wan Ja Shan bottled up that Salty Passion and crossed the ocean to turn dinner on its head State Side.
 If that wasn’t enough, Wu couldn’t just open a factory and call it a day.
 He felt the need to do it right.
 Go figure.